ClementBenezech/webpackExperiments/README.md

 ## What's inside this repo?

 The src folder: contains a index file (the root of the "app") importing multiple things.

-Also contains a component folder, with (surprise!) some components in it The asset folder: contains a directory with all source images.
+Also contains a component folder, with (surprise!) some components in it.

+The asset folder: contains a directory with all source images.

 ## Where to start?